a3leong/pictionary_telephone_web/README.md

 The JSON contains a message type field and an embedded data field that contains a relevant JSON object containing necessary fields based on the type of message sent/recieved.

+# What's done so far
+-Classes have been written for NodeJS to support handling gamelogic -Players can create rooms and join them
+-Players can start games and the timing system works.

+# TODO
+-The frontend interface still needs to be done.
+-HTML5 canvas object still is not implemented (frontend needs some drawing tools) and there is still no datatransfer method for canvas data.